tigard-tools/tigard/README.md

 | 7          | TRST/--/--   | ---        |    ---   | ---
 | 8          | SRST/--/--   | RST        |     5    | BD5

+# Stripes and Tails
+In order to support different interfaces, custom wiring harnesses or add-on boards might be useful.
+The preferred names are "Tigard Stripes" for add-on boards and "Tigard Tails" for wiring harnesses.

+* The `UART Tail` ships with Tigard and includes VTGT, GND, TX and RX
+* The `JTAG Tail` ships with Tigard and includes labeled multipurpose JTAG, SPI, and I2C wires
+* The `SOIC8 Tail` refers to inexpensive SOIC-8 clips with ribbon cables and 2x4 connectors compatible with the SPI/I2C header

 # Serial Numbers

 Tigard follows a convention for allocating serial numbers.
 If you decide to make and sell your own Tigards, please change the first two characters "TG" to something else.